marthacastillo/S3-Bidouscando-un-destino/git_notes.md

 The contents of files are not actually stored in the index (.git/index) or in commit objects.
 Rather, each file is stored in the object database (.git/objects) as a blob, identified by its SHA-1 hash.
 The index file lists the filenames along with the identifier of the associated blob, as well as some other data.
 For commits, there is an additional data type, a tree, also identified by its hash.
 Trees correspond to directories in the working directory, and contain a list of trees and blobs corresponding to each filename within that directory.
 Each commit stores the identifier of its top-level tree, which in turn contains all of the blobs and other trees associated with that commit.

+git reset -- myfile COPIES from HEAD to stage:

+git checkout -- myfile COPIES from stage to worktree:

+git checkout HEAD -- myfile COPIES from HEAD to both stage and worktree:

+git commit myfile COPIES from worktree to both stage and HEAD: